NoraKru/SpeckleFilteR/README.md

 Metrics: Mean Square Error (MSE), Average Difference (AD), Speckle Index (SI), Peak Signal to Noise Ratio (PSNR) and Signal to Noise Ratio (SNR)

 ## Installation
+The package was developed on R version 4.5.1.

 You can install the package directly from GitHub:

 ```r